 On Monday, Minnesota Water Protector Nia Zekan shut down construction on Line 3 for several hours after climbing into a pipe trench along an easement site located on the Fond du Lac Indian Reservation.
 Zekan was arrested and bailed out shortly afterward, according to Taysha Martineau, a Fond du Lac Band member and founder of Camp Migizi, a recently opened space near the reservation for Water Protectors.

 “I’ve gone to protests.
 I’ve signed petitions.
 I’ve always voted for politicians who sell themselves as pro-environment, but pipelines are still being built everywhere,” Zekan said in a statement.
 “We’re still tearing through the woods and disturbing deep into the Earth to put a piece of piping in.”

-Zekan’s action is just the latest in a series of nonviolent direct actions delaying construction on the $2.6 billion, 338-mile pipeline since construction began in early December.
+Zekan’s action is just the latest in a series of nonviolent direct actions delaying construction on the $2.6 billion, 337-mile Minnesota segment since construction began in early December.
 Several other Water Protectors were arrested earlier this month after locking themselves together inside a pipe segment.
 At least two other Protectors were taken into custody and face charges of trespassing and obstructing.

 “It was a powerful day for direct action, it was Martin Luther King Jr. Day, there was a lot of [Black, Indigenous, people of color] solidarity with that action,” Martineau told Truthout.
 “To hear that [the Keystone XL permit is being revoked], I celebrate it and it makes me happy….
 But I don’t hold much hope that politicians are going to come here and save us in Fond du Lac, and that’s why I’m going to remain out here until the elders and the children of the tribe tell me to go on home.”